 Friendly Disclaimer: Whilst I am an accountant, I’m not your accountant.
 The information in this article is legally correct but it is for guidance and information purposes only.
 Everyone’s situation is different and unique so you’ll need to use your own best judgement when applying the advice that I give to your situation.
 If you are unsure or have a question be sure to contact a qualified professional because mistakes can result in penalties.

-Personal Allowance Restriction 2022-23
+What is the Personal Allowance Restriction

 The personal allowance restriction affects UK individuals who earn over £100k during one tax year.
-It means that the personal allowance a UK individual is entitled to is restricted by £1 for every £2 of taxable income over £100,000.
+It means that the personal allowance a UK individual is entitled to be restricted by £1 for every £2 of taxable income over £100,000.
 So, once income reaches £125,140 all personal allowance is lost.

-That means HMRC will know if you are earning over £100k through your employment.
-Also, they will most likely get in touch with you (by letter) to notify you that you need to fill in a tax return.
+That means HMRC will know from your employer’s reports that you are earning over £100k through your employment.
+HMRC will most likely get in touch with you (by letter) to notify you that you need to fill in a tax return.